Mahmoud7Osman/Cleny/README.md

 Digle Have a tool to inject Files with Each Others, Helping User to inject a pre-spawned malware in a specified file or script.

 Digle is an Ocean, It will Help You a lot, in Low-Level Stuff, like if you're now trying to exploit a buffer overflow But it's Hard, This Tool Will Be Your Weapon..!

+Just Press Star To Support Me :) And Git Clone It !!